-Now that we’ve viewed the configuration of these stages, let’s move along to watching it in action.
+Now that we’ve viewed the configuration of these stages, let’s move along to watch it in action.
 To do that, we’ll switch to Testing Mode of the eiConsole.

 Here we’ll see all the stages we just talked about represented as question marks.
 We can choose to start our test at any stage and end it at any stage.

 Now, when we click the Execute Test button, the Listener will fire up and begin polling the specified directory for data.